-Proposals #1, #2 and #3 above are considered routine matters and where no specification is made on the properly executed and returned form of proxy, the shares will be voted FOR the election of all nominees for director, FOR the ratification of PricewaterhouseCoopers LLP as our independent registered accounting firm and FOR the amendment to the articles of incorporation to increase the number of Common Shares authorized.
-Proposal #4 to amend the Company's Articles of Incorporation to create four new classes of preferred shares and to increase the number of authorized Common Shares is not considered a routine matter and where the broker or nominee has not received specific voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm or nominee cannot vote FOR or AGAINST the proposal for the beneficial owner.
+Proposals #1 and #2 above are considered routine matters and where no specification is made on the properly executed and returned form of proxy, the shares will be voteFOR the election of all nominees for director and FOR the ratification of PricewaterhouseCoopers LLP as our independent registered accounting firm.
+When a proposal is not considered a routine matter and where the broker or nominee has not received specific voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm or nominee cannot vote FOR or AGAINST the proposal for the beneficial owner.
 This is called a "broker non-vote".